 So you want to become a full-time real estate investor, do you?
 Well, that’s an excellent goal because a lot of fortunes have been made that way.
 But contrary to what the so-called gurus and the outrageously expensive courses they want to sell you say, it doesn’t happen overnight.
 Most people have to keep their jobs, start small, and gradually transition into full time.
-So here are a few tips to help you take your real estate investing business from Metro Detroit side project to full-time career.
+So here are a few tips to help you take your real estate investing business from Detroit side project to full-time career.

 Understand Your Goals and Create a Plan

 Right now you’ve got a full-time job, so your time and energy for running a side business are limited.
-A critical first step, then, to move your real estate investing from a Metro Detroit side project to full-time career is getting clear about your goals.
+A critical first step, then, to move your real estate investing from a Detroit side project to full-time career is getting clear about your goals.
 Then, once you’ve established goals, you need to formulate a plan of action.

 Define a Niche

-Next, in order to go from Metro Detroit side project to full-time career in real estate investing, you will need to define a niche.
+Next, in order to go from Detroit side project to full-time career in real estate investing, you will need to define a niche.
 Finding and concentrating on a real estate niche is essential for efficient use of time and capital and for discovering investment strengths and aptitudes.
 Here are some the considerations to take into account for defining a niche:

 What aspect of investing do you really enjoy?

 What are you good at – your strengths and talents?

 What do you want to get out of your real estate investing business?

 Where can you make a contribution and add value?